vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2017-01-17-customization.md

   * 1 for automatically refresh library
   * 0 for not automatically refresh library

+* You can decide to add all album tracks in your music when you add an album in Your Music (otherwise it just likes the album), by modifying variable `add_all_tracks_from_album_when_adding_to_yourmusic`:-

+  * 1 for adding all album tracks
+  * 0 for not not adding all album tracks

 * You can customize Now Playing notifications for episodes (podcasts), by modifying variables `now_playing_episode_title` for title and `now_playing_episode_text` for text.
 You can use those variables:-

   * `{episode_name}` for episode name